Every year in the U.S. there are more than

 Hair is raised

 Loose and wiggly body movement

 In summary, education and preparation are key to allow for a positive and productive visit from a service professional or other visitor.
 When meeting a dog or visiting a home with one, keep in mind these best practices and dos and don’ts.
 Remember to trust your instincts and stay alert to ensure a happy home and happy pet!

-We are always talking shop and covering lessons we’ve learned from working in the trades on our blog.
+on our blog.
 Learn how Housecall Pro can help make every housecall more effective, efficient, and beneficial for your field service business.